Trisquel: Internationalization

 The full installation includes 51 languages (Albanian, Arabic, Aranese, Asturian, Basque, Bulgarian, Catalan, Central Khmer, Simplified Chinese, Traditional Chinese, Croatian, Czech, Danish, Dutch, English, Esperanto, Estonian, Finnish, French, Galician, German, Greek, Hebrew, Hindi, Hungarian, Indonesian, Irish, Italian, Japanese, Korean, Latvian, Lithuanian, Low German, Norwegian Bokmål, Norwegian Nynorsk, Occitan, Punjabi, Polish, Portuguese, Romanian, Russian, Serbian, Slovak, Slovenian, Spanish, Swedish, Tamil, Thai, Turkish, Valencian and Vietnamese) pre-installed in a downloadable 1.2-gigabyte DVD image.

+Source code

-Source code for the full Trisquel installation is also available in a downloadable 3-gigabyte DVD image.
+Source code for the full Trisquel 11 installation is also available in a downloadable of about 8.8 or 9.4-gigabyte tar file.

+The source code can also be obtained with a torrent file.

 History

 The project began in 2004 with sponsorship of the University of Vigo for Galician language support in education software and was officially presented in April 2005 with Richard Stallman, founder of the GNU Project, as a special guest.
 According to project director Rubén Rodríguez, the support for Galician has created interest in South American and Mexican communities of emigrants from the Province of Ourense.

-By December 2008, Trisquel was included by the Free Software Foundation (FSF) in its list of Linux distributions endorsed by the Free Software Foundation.
+By December 2008, the Free Software Foundation (FSF) had added Trisquel to its list of FSF-endorsed GNU/Linux distributions.

 Release history

 The releases that use GNOME 3.x use GNOME Classic/Flashback, rather than the default GNOME Shell.
-All Trisquel releases starting with version 6 are only based on Ubuntu LTS releases.
+Starting with version 6, Trisquel is based on the LTS Version of Ubuntu.

-Current versions include this common software: